danielpiron/Resume/Daniel_Piron-Resume.md

  * Developed scriptable quoting engine test framework in C++ allowing users to specify database, market data, quant, and GUI user inputs with assertions for verifying expected behavior.
+ * Architected and owned CCM "Citi Code Management", an in-house multi-language (C++, C#, Java) and cross-platform (Windows & Linux) dependency management and build system used by teams across Equities.
+ * Quality architecture allowed transition between disjoint artifact storage on Windows and Linux to Artifactory resulting in zero downtime for 100s of clients.
  * Created regression test utility for detecting quant code inconsistencies through KDB trade replay.
  * Built a daily release impact report interweaving data from Jira, Bitbucket,